Read This First

 Prompt 3: Demonstrate how an informally articulated argument can be reformulated as a syllogism so the logic can be tested.

-The section works by contrast: Environmental Policy as a load-bearing piece, Example 2: Education Funding as a test case, and Example 3: Healthcare Access as a test case.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Environmental Policy as a load-bearing piece, Example 2: Education Funding as a test case, and Example 3: Healthcare Access as a test case.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Environmental Policy distinct from Example 2: Education Funding.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Environmental Policy distinct from Example 2: Education Funding.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 “If we do not reduce carbon emissions, global warming will continue to increase.
 We have to cut down on our carbon outputs to prevent this.”